 Lifting my hands from two planes into the single plane was a significant change from the conventionally taught golf swing.
 My coaches tried to talk me out of the changes saying that Moe was one-of-a-kind.
 That no one could copy him.
 He was left-handed and swung right-handed, not someone you wanted to copy.

 His swing contradicted all conventional golf instruction starting with the address position.
 What I saw in Moe Norman was simplicity.
 Moe’s autistic tendencies most likely helped him discover an easier way.

 Ostracized by my coaches at Hank’s ranch, I was also working at a City Pointe Golf Center, a driving range just north of Dallas.
 Jack Kuykendall, a self-styled golf scientist with the nerve of a carnival barker, showed up at City Pointe and conducted a demonstration for a handful of customers.
 I listened in and determined Kuykendall was selling clubs based on an instruction methodology he called Natural Golf.

 About 5-foot-8 and athletically trim, Kuykendall spoke enthusiastically about physics and kinesiology, most of which went over the head of his audience.
 But some of his theories about the “single-axis swing” seemed to explain elements of Moe’s swing.
 Kuykendall was not a professional golfer, but his belief that science could make golf easier was compelling.

-Larry invited me to a Moe Norman clinic on September 15, 1994 at a local golf range just west of Chicago’s downtown.
-It would be the fist time to meet Moe in person and one of the greatest days of my life.
+Larry invited me to a Moe Norman clinic on September 15, 1994, at a local golf range just west of Chicago’s downtown.
+It would be the first time to meet Moe in person and one of the greatest days of my life.